Abolfazl Fateh

-Abolfazl Fateh (ابوالفضل فاتح; born 1966) is an Iranian journalist, medical doctor, and political activist, known as the founder of the state-run Iranian Students News Agency (ISNA).
+Abolfazl Fateh (ابوالفضل فاتح; born 1966) is an Iranian journalist, medical doctor, and political adviser and activist, known as the founder of the state-run Iranian Students News Agency (ISNA).

 Education

 Abolfazl Fateh was born in November 1966.
-He graduated from the Tehran University of Medical Sciences in 1996, achieving the degree of Medical Doctor, and obtained his PhD from the University of Oxford with a thesis entitled "'he Power of News Production".
+He graduated from the Tehran University of Medical Sciences in 1996, achieving the degree of Medical Doctor, and obtained his PhD from the University of Oxford with a thesis entitled "'The Power of News Production".

 Career

 Fateh was the director of Islamic Students Association at Tehran University from 1991 to 1996.
 On November 4, 1999, he founded the Iranian Students News Agency (ISNA) to report on news from Iranian universities that later covered a variety of national and international topics.

+"Based in Tehran and founded in 1999 by Abolfazl Fateh an ex-aide to former Iranian presidential candidate and opposition leader Mir Hossein Mousavi-ISNA is often quoted by the major international news agencies and has been widely regarded as "a politically moderate news source" in Iran.
+"Iranian Students News Agency (ISNA) was born in an era of major paradigmatic transformations in Iran's press and public discourse, which took place largely under the presidency of reformist Mohammad Khatami (1997-2005)".

+There are reports that "In the relatively short period after its conception, the agency succeeded in reflecting political, cultural, scientific and social issues in an acceptable manner and succeeded in probing the darker corners of political issues".
+By ISNA, Abolfazl Fateh established a news agency model in Iran with the motto "one student, one correspondent" and "one idea, one news".
+ISNA demonstrated itself as a progressive media and showed that how a "small media organization affects and changes social discourse" by "foregrounding a social issue, thematizing a discourse and problematizing social issues ”.
+ISNA was considered by Western media to be one of the most independent and moderate media organizations in Iran, and is often quoted.

 While taking a reformist view of events, ISNA has remained politically independent.
 It has, however, maintained its loyalty to the former president and includes a section devoted to "Khatami's perspectives".
-Fateh was ISNA's managing director until his resignation on 10 October 2005.

-Abolfazl Fateh was taken to the court on several occasions over the agency's reports.
-He was beaten by riot police while supporting his correspondents to report student demonstration in June 2003.